Traditional Poruwa Wedding Ceremony

 - The couple will then board the elephant and go for a ceremonial walk along the beach, symbolizing their journey together for life.

-- The couple should hold a minimum period of 05 days residency at the hotel prior to the date of the ceremony.
+- The couple should hold a minimum period of 5 nights residency at the hotel prior to the date of the ceremony, and stay for at least 2 days after in order to translate and certify the marriage certificates.

 - The wedding will take place in the hotel premises and it will be conducted by the Master of Ceremonies at any day between 8.00am to 6.00pm.